A Fellowship Unlike Any Other

 A Fellowship with Distinction

-Participation in the RSA Fellowship Program is limited to highly qualified, entrepreneurial ophthalmologists who employ a values-based approach to their work with passion and positive energy, and who want to lead the next generation of growth in refractive surgery.
+Participation in the RSA Fellowship Network Program is limited to highly qualified, entrepreneurial ophthalmologists who employ a values-based approach to their work with passion and positive energy, and who want to lead the next generation of growth in refractive surgery.
 If this sounds like you, we welcome your inquiry.

 Thank you for your interest in this new and innovative program.
 We invite you to review the materials below and contact us with any questions.